What are the main causes of hair loss in women?

 Does the DHI technique cause any pain?

-The procedure is practically painless and causes less irritation than a tattoo.
 The procedure is performed under local anesthesia so that the patient can relax, listen to music, watch TV, enjoy a light lunch and even nap during the procedure.

 Does the hair removed from the donor area grow back?